Normal Crossings Singularities for Symplectic Topology: Introduction

 as complex line bundles.
 With such a choice fixed, the construction of~\cite{Gf} involves choosing an $\om_X$-regularization for~$V$ in~$X$, an $\om_Y$-regularization for~$V$ in~$Y$, and a representative for the above homotopy class.
 Because of these choices, the resulting symplectic manifold $(X_{\#},\om_{\#})$ is determined by $(X,\om_X)$, $(Y,\om_Y)$, and the choice of the homotopy class only up to symplectic deformation equivalence.
+The symplectic sum construction of~\cite{Gf} can thus be viewed as a~map

-Since the symplectic deformations of~\eref{Gfconf_e} do not affect the deformation equivalence class of $(X_{\#},\om_{\#})$, it would have been sufficient to carry out the symplectic sum construction of~\cite{Gf} only on a path-connected set of representatives for each deformation equivalence class of the tuples~\eref{Gfconf_e}.
-This change in perspective turns out to be very useful for gluing more elaborate simple and normal crossings symplectic configurations.\\
+It would have been sufficient to carry it out only on a path-connected set of representatives for each deformation equivalence class of the tuples~\eref{Gfconf_e}.
+This change in perspective turns out to be useful for smoothing out more elaborate simple and normal crossings symplectic varieties.\\

+The above observations concerning~\eref{AK2Symp_e1} and~\eref{AK2Symp_e1b} motivate the principle introduced in the present paper for adapting algebro-geometric notions of singularities to symplectic topology.
+It can be summarized as follows.